tekapo/wp_oreore_set/wp-content/plugins/automatic-updater/readme.txt

-=== Automatic Updater ===
+=== Advanced Automatic Updates ===
 Contributors: pento
 Donate link: http://pento.net/donate/
-Tags: updates, core, plugins, themes, stable, nightly, svn, wordpress automatic upgrader Requires at least: 3.4
+Tags: updates, core, plugins, themes, stable, nightly, svn, wordpress automatic upgrader Requires at least: 3.7
-Tested up to: 3.6
+Tested up to: 3.8
-Stable tag: 0.9
+Stable tag: 0.9.1
 License: GPL2+

-Automatically update WordPress, your themes and plugins!
-Never have to click the update button again!
+Adds extra options to WordPress' built-in Automatic Updates feature.

 == Description ==

-Automatic Updater keeps your WordPress install up to date with the latest releases automatically, as soon as the update is available.
-It supports updating stable releases, nightly releases, or even regular SVN checkouts!
+Advanced Automatic Updates adds extra options to WordPress' built-in Automatic Updates feature.
+On top of security updates, it also supports installing major releases, plugins, themes, or even regular SVN checkouts!

 If you're working on a WordPress Multisite install, it will properly restrict the options page to your Network Admin.

 While this will be useful for the vast majority of sites, please exercise caution, particularly if you have any custom themes or plugins running on your site.

-There are some Actions and Filters provided, check the [Documentation](http://pento.net/projects/automatic-updater-for-wordpress/) for more details.

 == Installation ==

 = The Good Way =

 1. In your WordPress Admin, go to the Add New Plugins page
-1. Search for: automatic updater
+1. Search for: advanced automatic updates
-1. Automatic Updater should be the first result.
+1. Advanced Automatic Updates should be the first result.
 Click the Install link.

 = The Old Way =